 Many users complain that heavy, cumbersome walking sticks can become tripping hazards; are difficult to manoeuvre, and considered 'inconvenient' and 'too much hassle'.
 Quad sticks are dangerous and difficult to manoeuvre with a person's natural gait.
 The IQ Stick can be with you at all times, especially for short trips to the kitchen and bathroom.

 A walking frame: many people suffering with immobility are advised to stay as active as possible, and a well-made frame will allow them to do just that.
 Chose a lightweight frame for manoeuvrability and you can get padded arthritic accessories to make walking more comfortable.
 Some models come fitted with castor wheels and brakes for added control.

 Source: condensed from myagingparent.com published 5 June 2014

 Guide to using a walking stick

-Grip: make sure it feels solid and manageable, not slippery or too big - the IQ Stick comes with a removable soft cover.
+Grip: make sure it feels solid and manageable, not slippery or too big - the IQ Stick’s handle is extremely comfortable.

 Shaft: the long part of the stick – height adjustable on the IQ Stick.

 Base: the tip or bottom of a walking stick is often covered in rubber to provide better stability – the IQ Stick’s base contains removable metal plates for improved stability and stands unsupported.